 As well as reducing food miles, we believe that freshly harvested local food is the tastiest and most nutritious there is.
 Gloucestershire has over 100 apple varieties, yet our supermarkets don’t sell them.
 In fact 95% of the fruit sold in Britain is imported, and even the dried fruit available is mostly grown and produced in China!
 This is not only unsustainable (and a bit shameful) but unnecessary given a good dose of creative thinking and community organisation.

-The Fruit Exchange supports the local food economy and ensures seasonal British home grown food is not wasted.
-That unwanted produce becomes a very wanted product which the food outlet can sell.
+The Fruit Exchange supports the local food economy and ensures seasonal British home grown produce is not wasted.
+That unwanted fruit and veg becomes a very wanted product which the food outlet can sell.

 Our experience of working in gardens has shown us that fruit is left to go to waste for a variety of reasons.
 Often people just don’t know what to do with it, or don’t have the time or ability to harvest it.
 With the short period in which many types of fruit are ripe, it is imperative to harvest it at the right time.
-Otherwise you could be left with piles of unusable apples on your lawn attracting wasps, or rotten fruit creating a mulchy mess in your garden.
+Otherwise you could quickly be left with rotten fruit creating a mess in your garden or piles of unusable apples attracting wasps.
 Please don’t let this happen any more.
 The Fruit Exchange was introduced because we know only too well just how often and in what quantities potentially great food is wasted, especially in Gloucestershire.

 This scheme takes unwanted or surplus perfectly good produce and gives it to businesses who can use it.
 This scheme also has volunteering opportunities as there are many people who need help picking the fruit themselves.